zhangyuc/splash/quickstart.md

 # Set-up Data Processing Function

-To execute the algorithm, set a data processing function `process` to the dataset by
+To execute the algorithm, set a data processing function `process` for the dataset by invoking

 {% highlight scala %}
 paramRdd.setProcessFunction(process)
 {% endhighlight %}

 The `process` function is implemented by the user.
-It takes four objects as input: **a data element** from the dataset, **the weight** of this element, **the shared variable** shared across the dataset and **the local variable** associated with this element.
+It takes four objects as input: a **data element** from the dataset, the **weight** of this element, the **shared variable** shared across the dataset and the **local variable** associated with this element.
 The `process` function reads the input to perform some update on the variables.
 The capability of processing weighted elements is mandatory even if the original data is unweighted.
 This is because that Splash will automatically assign non-unit weights to the samples as a part of its parallelization strategy.
 For example, the algorithm for computing document statistics can be implemented as:

 {% highlight scala %}
 val process = (line: String, weight: Double, sharedVar: SharedVariableSet,  localVar: LocalVariableSet) => {